This Help File Page was last Modified on 05/23/2019

 ▪Bank - Optionally, using the Drop-Down Selection List provided, Choose the preferred Bank Account to which the proceeds from this Billing Cycle should be deposited.

-oBy assigning the appropriate Bank, the EFT transactions will automatically debit the Total Amount Invoiced to each Subscriber in this Billing Cycle using the EFT rules established for that selected Bank.
+oBy assigning the appropriate Bank, and properly defining that Bank's EFT Information rules, the EFT transactions will automatically debit the Total Amount Invoiced to each Subscriber in this Billing Cycle using the EFT rules established for that selected Bank.

 ✓Click the Icon to record this Recurring Billing Cycle.